glibsonoran/Plush-for-ComfyUI/README.md

 **Option 2**: Set your ‘OAI_KEY’ Environment Variable using bash

 Follow the directions in Option 1, replacing .zshrc with .bash_profile.

-###  NOTE: Initially Plush-for-ComfyUI used the config.json file to store the OpenAI API key.
-I will be transitioning all installations over to Enviroment Variable only with a deadline sometime in Jan.
-2024.

  You’re all set!
 Now Plush can load your key when you startup ComfyUI.